DataIsGone/portfolio/README.md

 - **Pixel Art**: Myself

 ## Special Thanks
-- EH and Oxymore for giving me important info and feedback on how to make my site more accessible
+- EH and Oxymore for giving me important info and feedback on my site and my art WIPs, including how to make my site more accessible
 - Mitchell and Nancy for giving me critique on aesthetic